SylvanasSun/scrapy-picture-spider/README.md

 # scrapy-picture-spider
-The project is a spider that uses scrapy and beautifulsoup4 it crawl picture.
+The project is a spider that uses scrapy and beautifulsoup4 for crawl picture.